Reliability of energy landscape analysis of resting-state functional MRI data: Methods

-We define ${\rm ND} \equiv d_2/d_1$~\cite{Maris_Neuroscience2007nonparametric, Liu_Neuro2020geometric}.
+We define ${\rm ND} \equiv d_2/d_1$; ND is named after normalized distance~\cite{Maris_Neuroscience2007nonparametric, Liu_Neuro2020geometric}.
 If energy landscapes are more similar between different sets of sessions from the same participant (i.e., within-participant comparison) than between those from different participants (i.e., between-participant comparison), the ND value will be larger than $1$.
 In this case, we regard that the energy landscape analysis bears high within-participant test-retest reliability.
 In contrast, if the energy landscape from the same participant is not particularly reliable across sessions, the ND will be close to $1$.

 To statistically examine whether ND is sufficiently larger than $1$, we run a nonparametric permutation test, which is an adaptation of the same test in different studies~\cite{Maris_Neuroscience2007nonparametric, Liu_Neuro2020geometric}.
 The steps of the permutation test based on the ND are as follows.
 Here we use $d_J$ to explain the steps.
-See Fig.~\ref{ND_schematic}(b) for a schematic.
+See Fig.~\ref{ND_schematic}(b) for a schematic of randomized MSC data.

 \begin{enumerate}

 \item Consider the binarized $N$-dimensional fMRI time series data for each of the eight participants and each of the ten sessions.